CommitToTheBit/committothebit.github.io/_tabs/resume.md

 Passionate about C++ optimisation, LLVM and its subprojects.
 Took initiative to integrate CSIR PGO into Feral's build pipeline, improving performance of CPU-bound ports like *Napoleon: Total War* by ~10-20%.

+Fostered skills as a technical communicator, researching, organising, and delivering my department's weekly dev talks since July 2025.

 #### **Tripledot Studios, London** *Junior Level Designer, February 2022 - September 2022*

 Offered a full-time role on the merits of my contract work, taking on new challenges whilst fulfilling existing responsibilities.
 A/B tested live games, justifying key design decisions with real-time data.
 Experienced in SQL and Looker, using visualisation tools to better understand player behaviour.

-Assumed responsibility for *Woodoku*'s weekly "Journeys" feature, increasing DAU by 11%.
+Assumed responsibility for *Woodoku*'s weekly Journeys feature, increasing DAU by 11%.

 #### *Junior Level Designer (Contractor), September 2021 - February 2022*